 The annual fee is usually $139 for the primary cardholder, $50 for the first additional cardholder and $0 for subsequent cardholders.
 You have to have a minimum personal annual income of $60,000 or an annual household income of at least $100,000 to qualify.

 TD First Class Travel® Visa Infinite* interest rates

-Actually, this is pretty good.
+Actually, these rates are pretty standard.
 You need to remember that this is a travel perks card and not a low-interest credit card.
 Nearly all credit card interest rates are in the 19.99% to 23.99% range.
 Plus, most cards have different interest rates for cash advances.
-Not so with the TD First Class Travel® Visa Infinite*.
-The purchase rate is 20.99% and the cash advance is 22.99%.
 If you live in Quebec, you may be subject to different rates.
-Of course, the best choice is to pay off your credit card balance each month and to pay back any cash advance even faster.†
+Of course, the best choice is to pay off your credit card balance each month and to pay back any cash advance even faster.

 The TD First Class Travel® Visa Infinite* points calculator